GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example 2: Delete request to delete Subaward reports in all statuses (Published, Reopened) for a Assistance when status is not provided</summary>
+<summary>Example 2: Delete request to delete Subaward reports in all statuses (Published, Reopened or Draft) when status is not provided</summary>
 <p>
 <code><pre>
 {